gorgexec/MvvmCore/README.md

 * for `Fragment`  - `FragmentCore`, `BindableFragmentCore`
 * for `ViewModel` - `ViewModelCore`

-'Bindable*' - versions for databinding capabilities.
+`Bindable *` - versions for databinding capabilities.

 For example, in order to create an Activity with ViewModel injected and bound to the layout the code should be like the following: